Mike Toglia Player Props: Rockies vs. Padres

 Mike Toglia At The Plate

-- Toglia has two doubles, two home runs and five walks while hitting .190.
+- Toglia is hitting .194 with two doubles, two home runs and five walks.

-- He has homered in two of 20 games played this season, and in 2.9% of his plate appearances.
+- He has homered in two of 21 games played this year, and in 2.7% of his plate appearances.

-- Toglia has driven in a run in six games this season (30.0%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this year (28.6%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.